Security Provider

 Once you build the maven project (security-provider), you have to copy security-provider-jar-with-dependencies.jar into the path: $CATALINA_HOME/plugins

-You can add/update more users and roles modifying the class com.openkm.security.utils.Users.java
+You can add or update users and roles by modifying the class com.openkm.security.utils.Users.java

 Authentication Provider